Edmonton Employment Law

 employee would otherwise be entitled to.
 Many people do not realize that Employees can actually negotiate with Employers.
 The only true deadline is the 2 years to sue the Employer under the Limitations Act.

-Floden Ward also has experience in assisting Employers to draft employment agreements and ensure that any terminations do not expose Employers to unnecessary liability.
+Floden & Company also has experience in assisting Employers to draft employment agreements and ensure that any terminations do not expose Employers to unnecessary liability.

 Oftentimes, both employers and employees are unaware of exactly what their rights are and what regulations and responsibilities they are obligated to adhere to.